Fatty Briody

-Charles F. "Fatty" Briody (August 13, 1858 – June 22, 1903), nicknamed "Alderman", was a professional baseball player whose career spanned from 1877 to 1888.
+Charles F. "Fatty" Briody (August 13, 1858 – June 22, 1903), nicknamed "Alderman", was an American professional baseball player whose career spanned from 1877 to 1888.
 He played eight seasons in Major League Baseball— for the Troy Trojans (1880), Cleveland Blues (1882–1884), Cincinnati Outlaw Reds (1884), St. Louis Maroons (1885), Kansas City Cowboys (NL) (1886), Detroit Wolverines (1887) and Kansas City Cowboys (AA) (1888).

 Early years

 Briody was born in Lansingburgh, New York, four miles outside of Troy, New York.
 He spent most of his life in Lansingburgh, though he lived in Wisconsin for nine years as a child.

 Professional baseball career

 Minor leagues

 Briody began his professional baseball career at age 18 playing for the Troy Haymakers of the League Alliance.
 By 1879, he was playing for New Bedford in the National Association.

 On June 16, 1880, Briody received a one-game tryout in the major leagues with the Troy Trojans of the National League.
 Appearing as the catcher in a 9-5 loss against Cleveland, Briody went hitless in four at bats for a .000 batting average and committed three errors in ten chances for a .700 fielding percentage.

 During the 1881 season, Briody played in the Eastern Championship Association for the Washington Nationals and New York Metropolitans.